 If the supervisor is unable to resolve the matter at that time, then a formal written grievance form should be submitted.
 Grievances shall be promptly filed.
-To be considered, a grievance must be filed in writing within twenty business days of the occurrence/event giving rise to the grievance.
+To be considered, a grievance must be filed in writing within either twenty (20) business days of the occurrence/event giving rise to the grievance or twenty (20) business days of the employee's discussion with his or her immediate supervisor, whichever is longer.